 Honorable Mention — Tracy Beckerman, Gatehouse Media.
 Judge’s comment: Honorable mention to online Gatehouse News Service “Lost in Suburbia”: columnist Tracy Beckerman who detailed her months without facial expression due to saying yes to botox injections.

-Honorable Mention — Jim Shea, Hartford Courant.
+Honorable Mention — Jim Shea, Hartford (Conn.)
+Courant.
 Judge’s comment: Honorable mention kudos to veteran Jim Shea of the Hartford Courant who fantasized about sexy-voiced Siri, the genie of the Iphone, as well as what he’d do with all the money he didn’t win in the Powerball jackpot, and whether SAT’s will now be required before admission into quality Manhattan kindergarten programs.

 Category B judge: Clark Deleon, Philadelphia Inquirer columnist and college instructor